 - Additional information: Up to eight pages of additional information including photographs, newspaper clippings, etc. may also be included in the nomination package.

-The complete Key of Honor criteria can be found on page 48 in the Key Club Guidebook.
+The complete Key of Honor criteria can be found in the Key Club Guidebook.